AdobeDocs/analytics-platform.en/help/stitching/overview.md

    - A request to enable stitching.
    - The dataset ID for the dataset that you want to rekey.
-   - The column name of the persistent ID for the desired dataset (the identifier that appears on every row).
+   - The column name (identity path and namespace) of the persistent ID for the desired dataset (the identifier that appears on every row).
    - For field-based stitching, the column name of the transient ID for the desired dataset (the person identifier, which also acts as a link between datasets in the context of a connection).
 For graph-based stitching, the identity namespace to use for querying the identity graph.
    - Your preference of [replay](explained.md) frequency and lookback length.
 Options include a replay once a week with a 7-day lookback window, or a replay every day with a 1-day lookback window.
    - Sandbox name.